Our Lady's High School, Broxburn: Closure

-In 1984 the Lothian Regional Council announced plans to close Our Lady's High School by 1986, a move fiercely opposed by parents of students.
+In 1984 the Lothian Regional Council announced plans to close Our Lady's High School by 1986, a move opposed by parents of students.
 Talks continued into 1986 without resolution between the Roman Catholic church authorities and the regional education authority.
-In 1993 the council announced plans to amalgamate Our Lady's High & St Mary's Academy, Bathgate into one large purpose built school in nearby Livingston.
+In 1993 the council announced plans to amalgamate Our Lady's High & St Mary's Academy, Bathgate into one large purpose-built school in nearby Livingston.
 Both Our Lady's High and St Mary's adopted the new name, and both operated as St. Margaret's Academy for one year prior to their closure, before moving all schooling to Livingston.
 The school eventually closed in 1994.
-Our Lady's High was renovated in the late 1990s is now the site of Strathbrock Partnership Centre, a West Lothian Council one purpose public services building used to accommodate a range of services such as Housing Services, Social Work, a General Practitioners, Chemist and an Adult Education Centre.
+Our Lady's High was renovated in the late 1990s is now the site of Strathbrock Partnership Centre, a West Lothian Council one-purpose public services building used to accommodate a range of services such as housing, social work, a GP surgery, chemist and an adult education centre.